williamwutq/game_HappyHex/README.md

    `java.awt.Font`.

 ### Auto Play
-The auto play feature will be added in the future.
+The autoplay feature will be added in the future.
 With a click of a button, the player will be able to enjoy hands-off automatic piece placement in the
 "HappyHex" game.
 There would a button starting and stopping the automatic playing of the game.
-Mainwhile, the player may also place pieces manually, and
+Meanwhile, the player may also place pieces manually, and
 Their intervention will pause the autoplay until the player starts it again.
 Separately, one button will enable the player to see engine suggestions of piece placements.
-The first game engine will be build with random moves, and will not support suggestions.
+The first game engine will be built with random moves, and will not support suggestions.
 The more advanced version of Auto Play will feature methods to score positions of placements and suggests placements accordingly.
 As for now, code in game piece and game engine are gradually build to support position scoring and future machine learning.
 The final result of Auto Play will incorporate [machine learning](#develop--machine-learning), which will enable better game results and even personalized game play.